 Background information

 A large number of time series indexes whose names start with heartbeat- exist in your Elasticsearch cluster, and the size of a single index is about 4 MB each day.
 The number of shards increases with the data volume.
 This may cause cluster overload.
-In this case, you must configure different rollover policies for the four phases.
+In this case, you must configure different rollover policies for indexes in the following four phases: hot, warm, cold, and delete.
 In the hot phase, data in historical monitoring indexes whose names start with heartbeat- is rolled over to new indexes.
 In the warm phase, indexes are shrunk, and segments in each index are merged.
 In the cold phase, data is migrated from hot nodes to warm nodes.
 In the delete phase, data is deleted on a regular basis.

 Procedure